 The next night, your body will naturally release melatonin at that time if you don’t mess with the lighting.

-Carlyle Melatonin is a soluble melatonin supplement that you can use to induce sleep.
 Unlike other sleep drugs, melatonin supplements aid the body’s natural function, and their subtraction from your diet doesn’t result in withdrawals.
 Still, it is advisable to take melatonin only to adjust your sleep cycle and not to initiate it every time.

 3. Eliminate Screentime Before Bed